Every year over one weekend, more than 700 kids and their families use the design process to build a city at KidsBuild!

 WE DESIGN TOGETHER We Design Together is an innovative partnership with Boston Public Schools.
 The goals of the program include: raising awareness and appreciation of architecture and design to children who may have never heard of it; allowing architects to teach their unique skill sets (design thinking and collaboration); and assisting the BPS with meeting its goal of introducing students at an early age to community members representing multiple life opportunities.
 By creating a curriculum for kindergarten students, We Design Together serves students who may otherwise not have the opportunity for a design education experience, nor work with or hear from an architect.

-Lead supporters of youth design education through Provoking Change Legacy Circle membership:
+Lead supporters of K12 Design Education through the Provoking Change Legacy Circle membership: